Frequently asked questions answered

 Do you offer activity Vouchers?

-Yes we do.
-Vouchers, that are valid for 12 months, can be purchased for Christmas or Birthday presents etc. They come with a photo of the activity on a card that is blank for your special message.
+Yes I do.
+Vouchers, that are valid for 12 months, can be purchased for Birthday presents or Christmas etc. They come with a photo of the activity on a card that is blank for your special message.
 Prices are the same as for a normal activity cost.
 The voucher is made out for an individual but they are welcome to bring one other person with them on the adventure.
-Once the recipient has the voucher they need to contact us directly to arrange a date that suits both parties.
+Once the recipient has the voucher they need to contact me directly to arrange a date that suits both parties.
 Summer gets very busy so tell them to book early to avoid disappointment if there is a certain date in mind.

-Active 4 seasons are the most experienced provider of outdoor activities and water-sports in Northumberland.
-We are based near Berwick-upon-Tweed, North Northumberland within easy reach of Belford, Bamburgh, Seahouses, Wooler, Cornhill, Coldstream, Kelso, Eyemouth, Duns etc. but but we also run expedition courses so can come to you if required.
+Active 4 seasons is the most experienced provider of outdoor activities and water-sports in Northumberland.
+I am based near Berwick-upon-Tweed on the Ford and Etal Estate within easy reach of Belford, Bamburgh, Seahouses, Wooler, Cornhill, Coldstream, Kelso, Eyemouth, Duns etc. but I also run expedition courses so can come to you if required, a travelling charge will be applied.